olsonetworks/Bluefruit_LE_Connect_Android-master1/README.md

 I will be posting updates to this project here, as well as on my blog at https://olsonetworks.wordpress.com.
 I am no longer on Google+ anymore, but will attempt to remain relatively active on my blog.

+**UPDATE 11/15/2018***
+Attached to this project is now code for the Arduino Mega2560.
+We can now use the hardware serial port on the mega, which provides much better response than the software serial on the Uno.
+This also gives us plenty more room to the additional sensors that will be used in this project, mainly the hc-05 ultrasonic distance sensor, the triple-axis accelerometer/gyro/magnetometer, and the neopixel rings.
+Also fixed, the string from the voice menu now reports the entire packetbuffer.
+Had a problem where the packetbuffer was only sending one char, this was probably my horrible coding, but to be sure, I have re-written that portion.
+Thanks!

 Bluefruit LE Connect for Android
 ================================